symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

         :start-after:  /* start block 04 */
         :end-before: /* end block 04 */

-.. note:: The :ref:`listener implementation changes <monitoring-transactions-client-side>` when used on the client side (e.g., Angular, React, Vue).

 5. :doc:`Cosign the aggregate transaction <../transaction/signing-announced-aggregate-bonded-transactions>` hash with Carols's account.
 She has to opt-in to become a multisig cosignatory.

 .. code-block:: bash